Home / Circuits / Timer circuits /

-Event Sequencer Using 555 Timer
+Event Sequencer Using the 555 Timer

 This event sequencing circuit uses several 555 timer to control an event sequence, where an event does not start if the previous event has not ended.